πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 3. typedef

-Give a new name to an existing type.
+Gives an existing type a new name.
 Makes code cleaner and more self-documenting.

 int x;